NunoDasNeves/slp-to-mp4/README.md

 Resolution, widescreen, bitrate, and the number of parallel games will all affect performance.
 Dolphin will not record well (skips additional frames) when running less than or greater than 60 FPS.
 It becomes noticeable below 58 FPS.
 YouTube requires a resolution of at least 720p to upload a 60 FPS video, so it should be a goal to run at that resolution or higher.
 A higher bitrate will come with better video quality but larger file size and worse performance because dolphin has more to encode.
 The number of parallel games will have the largest effect on performance.
 The 'recommended' value is the number of physical cpu cores, but greater or fewer parallel games may be optimal.

 ## Future work
+- Make installation/setup easier
+  - There was previously an auto-installer for ffmpeg + playback dolphin on windows, but it relied on a direct download of the playback dolphin, which isn't available for the latest slippi
+  - Would be nice to remove dependencies on py-slippi and psutil somehow.
+  - Package everything in a release
 - Multiprocessing
   - Allow combining after all required files are done recording while multiprocessing
   - Better progress reporting